 If you wish to transfer from another faculty at UCT into a Humanities degree, this will often be possible, subject to assessment of your Matric point score, NBT results, length of registration in another programme, and results in your current faculty.
 Please take careful note of the following conditions:

-- In the case of first-year students, we will often overlook a poor first-semester record which has been because you chose the wrong degree for you and are hating your subjects.
+In the case of first-year students, we will often overlook a poor first-semester record which has been because you chose the wrong degree for you and disliked your courses.

 If you wish to transfer into Humanities, you must initially seek an interview with the Co-Ordinator of Undergraduate Affairs, Dr. Jessica Tiffin (Beattie room 113, or email email@example.com).
 She will check whether or not your Matric results meet our admission thresholds and if you meet our other requirements.
 If you meet our requirements she can sign a change of curriculum form to move you directly into the general degrees, or will refer you to the relevant course convenor for further authorisation.